Your First Visit

 Before any orthodontic treatment, your family dentist should make certain that all cavities have been treated and the health of your gums and underlying bone are free of periodontal disease.

-In addition, your dentist or an oral surgeon will remove any teeth that Dr. Schuberth prescribed to correct your bite.
-Your family dentist should also schedule cleaning and cavity checkup visits during your orthodontic care.
-We would like to reinforce the need to keep your regular visits with your family dentist because we are only an aid to your family dentist and not a replacement.
+In addition, your dentist or an oral surgeon will remove any teeth that Dr. Schuberth may prescribe to correct your bite.
+Your family dentist should schedule regular cleaning and cavity checkup visits during your orthodontic care as we are only an aid to your family dentist and not a replacement.